kostaGRG/digital-image-processing-super-pixels/README.md

 # Digital Image Processing: Super Pixels
 ## Intro
 This project is created for the university class named Digital Image Processing at Aristotle University of Thessaloniki (AUTh).
-It's the first out of three repositories referenced on the same class.
+It's the second out of three repositories referenced on the same class.

 ## General
 In the second assignment of the course, we will implement the following: